Heatwaves

 (02) 66556444

-If you are happy to go further afield to keep cool, then heading into Coffs Harbour for the day is a good option.
+If you are happy to go further afield to keep cool, then heading out of the Bellingen Shire can be a good option.
+Going to the movies, shopping centres or indoor entertainment zones are something to consider.